richardjtelford/checker/README.md

 One of the challenges with teaching R is that some students come to practicals with very old versions of R, or without critical packages installed.
+There are several solutions to this:

-One solution is to use [rstudio.cloud](rstudio.cloud), where the instructor can control the versions of software and packages used.
+-   use [rstudio.cloud](rstudio.cloud), where the instructor can control the versions of software and packages used
+-   have the class install a package that has all necessary packages for the course as dependencies
+-   use the `renv` package to install packages listed in a lockfile

+One problem with these options is that they take control of package installation, rather than giving the student practice installing packages.

 The `checker` attempts to be an alternative solution.
-It checks whether the recommended (or more recent) versions of R, RStudio and packages, as specified in a yaml file, are installed.
+It checks whether the recommended (or more recent) versions of R, RStudio and packages, as specified in a yaml file, are installed and that recommended RStudio options are set.
 A sample yaml file is included in the installation.
 One can also be supplied with a URL or path.

 ## Installation